cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ## Interacting with Storage Variables

-Variables stored in the storage struct can be accessed and modified using the `read` and `write` functions, and you can get their address in storage using the `address` function.
-These functions are automatically generated by the compiler for each storage variable.
+Variables stored in the `Storage` struct can be accessed and modified using the `read` and `write` functions, respectively.
+As previously mentioned, you can get their address in storage using the `address` function.
+All these functions are automatically generated by the compiler for each storage variable.

 To read the value of the `owner` storage variable, which is a single value, we call the `read` function on the `owner` variable, passing in no parameters.